-It’s time to add some volume to the bodice.
+It’s time to add some volume to the bodice of our colored mermaid drawing.
 We'll use the watercolor brush here too.
 It's very easy to get painting effects and an imitation of watercolor.

-This way, draw some blue shades using the cyan brush strokes.
+This way, draw some blue shades using cyan brushstrokes.

 Now add some yellow spots, reducing the Opacity to 30%.